Indicadores Dinámicos del Éxito en la Lectura (IDEL)

 What does it measure?

 IDEL measures early literacy skills in Spanish based on the five "Big Ideas in Beginning Reading."
-You can learn about how teachers are using these five ideas by visiting the Instruction, Curriculum, and Assessment page.
+You can learn about how teachers are using these five ideas by visiting the Office of Teaching and Learning page.

 When is it administered?